oinone/oinone-docs/en/DevManual/Reference/Back-EndFramework/AdvanceAPI/message-hub-API.md

 order: 5

 ---
-# 一、Class Overview
+# Ⅰ、Class Overview

 **MessageHub** is the core class for message processing, used to manage message transmission and status control in applications.
 It supports different levels of messages (debug, info, success, warning, error) and determines the front-end display form and business process control (such as whether to interrupt operations) based on the message level and configuration.
 Obtain the instance through `PamirsSession.getMessageHub()`.

-# 二、Member Variables
+# Ⅱ、Member Variables

 | **Variable Name**       | **Type**              | **Description**                                                     |
 | :--------------- | :-------------------- | :----------------------------------------------------------- |